google/WebFundamentals/src/content/en/fundamentals/security/credential-management/save-forms.md

 By preventing a page transition, you can retain the credential information while verifying its authenticity.

-## Send a request via AJAX
+## Authenticate by sending a request via AJAX

-Send a request via AJAX and respond with profile information, for example, in JSON format.
+To authenticate the user, send a request via AJAX and respond with profile information, for example, in JSON format.

-On the server side, create an endpoint (or simply alter an existing endpoint) that responds with HTTP code 200 or 401, etc so that it’s clear to the browser if the sign-up/sign-in/change password is successful or not.
+On the server side, create an endpoint (or simply alter an existing endpoint) that responds with HTTP code 200 or 401, so that it’s clear to the browser whether the sign-up/sign-in/change password is successful or not.

 For example: